phamleduy04/djs-handler-typescript/README.md

-# DJS-Handler-Typescript

-DJS Handler with typescript!
+# Discord.JS Command Handler With Typescript

 # How to use

-if you don't have yarn, please do npm i -g yarn, then you can run `yarn install`
+Please do npm i -g yarn if you don't have yarn installed on your pc, then you can run `yarn install`

 ### Create config.json in your main folder (not inside src folder)